mousekeys/RAG_finetuning/README.md

 ## 1. Environment Setup (Recommended: Docker)

-The finetuned LLM can be tun using Docker Compose:
+The chromadb is intialized using Docker Compose:

 ```bash
 # Clone the repository